matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

       1. if yes:
          1. generate new key pair
          2. create new backup version: `POST /room_keys/version`
-         3. display private key to user to save
+         3. display private key to user to save TODO: specify how the key is displayed
       2. if no, exit and remember decision (user can change their mind later)
       3. while prompting, continue to poll `GET /room_keys/versions`, as another device may have created a backup.
 If so, go to 1.2.